tatyana-perlova/pytaxis/README.md

 ### Data analysis workflow
 The workflow below illustrates different stages of data analysis from detecting bacteria to assigning motility states.

 ![Alt text](/examples/analysis_workflow.png?raw=true "Title")

 ### Example of the detected trajectories

+Trajectory in blue belongs to simming bacteria, while trajectory in red - to the bacteria stuck to the glass surface.
+Such circular trajectories are removed at the filtering stage of data analsys in order to minimize noise due to errouneous assignment of motility states.

  ![**this video**](/examples/detected_trajectories.gif)